Matching Learned Causal Effects of Neural Networks with Domain Priors: More Experimental Results

+We generate data from the conditional linear Gaussian Bayesian network that models Multidimensional Environment-Health Risk Analysis (MEHRA) (Fig.~\ref{fig:mehra_dag}).
+We convert the output, \textit{total precipitation (TP)}, into a categorical variable and train a NN that predicts if it is greater than average.
+We choose three priors: a nonlinear (inverted-V shaped) ACE of \textit{Latitude} on \textit{TP}; and a linearly increasing ACE of \textit{O3}, \textit{SO2} on \textit{TP}.
+Results in Table \ref{tab:sangiovese_mehra_appendix} show that CREDO helps conform to the causal prior in this case too.

-Since ASIA/Lung Cancer dataset is taken from the BNLearn repository, we have access to the true causal graph that generated the dataset (Fig \ref{fig:asia}).
-In this case, we regularize for tuberculosis \textit{(tub)} and lung cancer \textit{(lung)} to have monotonically increasing relationship on the outcome dyspnoea \textit{(dysp)}.
-Table \ref{tab:asia_monotonic} shows the results where the regularized model, without any change in accuracy, learns to incorporate prior knowledge. \paragraph{SACHS:} In the SACHS dataset (generated using underlying causal graph shown in Figure \ref{fig:sachs}), without going into the semantic meanings of the features, it is evident that \textit{Jnk, PIP2, PIP3, Plcg, P38} are non-causal predictors of \textit{Akt}.
+\textbf{Asia/Lung Cancer:} In this experiment, we regularize for tuberculosis \textit{(tub)} and lung cancer \textit{(lung)} to have monotonically increasing relationship on the outcome dyspnoea \textit{(dysp)}.
+Table \ref{tab:asia_monotonic} shows the results where the regularized model, without any change in accuracy, learns to incorporate prior knowledge.

+\textbf{SACHS:} In the SACHS dataset (generated using underlying causal graph shown in Figure \ref{fig:sachs}), without going into the semantic meanings of the features, it is evident that \textit{Jnk, PIP2, PIP3, Plcg, P38} are non-causal predictors of \textit{Akt}.
 With CREDO, we get good accuracy while maintaining the zero causal effect of the non-causal predictors on the outcome (Table ~\ref{tab:sachs_zero_dce}).